INSIDE: The Ultimate Family Trip Planner guide for family travel by Roam the Gnome Family Travel Website.

 I love to use booking sites where I can book now and pay later where possible, as this gives me the flexibility to change dates if necessary when an epic flight deal appears.

-I do understand why some families book AirBNB - it's great to book a house for larger groups or families and in some cases it’s the only option - but I will always love a good hotel more.
+I totally understand why some families book AirBNB .
+AirBNB makes it easy to book a house for larger groups or families, and in some cases it’s the only option.

-Do not leave home without travel insurance.
+Do not EVER leave home without travel insurance.

-There’s one too many GoFundMe accounts for people who "forgot” to organise and pay for this, and who ran into trouble.
-Be kind to your friends and family.
+There’s one too many GoFundMe accounts for people who ran into expensive trouble overseas because they “forgot” to organise and pay for travel insurance.

 Check out our comparative guide to the best Travel Insurance here.